Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 - In my attempt to create meaningful variable names, I made the decision that GyroJerk was mislabeled in the original data (see What_is_gyro_jerk.R script for details).
 As I believe it is the first derivative of angular velocity, it should be labeled as angular acceleration.

-- To extract measurements on the mean and standard deviation, I decided to include the variables that were obtained with the "estimation"" techniques mean(), std(), and meanFreq().
+- To extract measurements on the mean and standard deviation, I decided to include the variables that were obtained with the "estimation" techniques mean(), std(), and meanFreq().
 The meanFreq() was included, as I decided that the frequency components were also a measurement.

 - The average in step 5) of the instructions is the median.
     I use the median, as the mean does not make sense for at least the